MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 46: 21.11.19
+* Fixed the bug and managed to continue the course.
+* A lot of webdesign at work.
+Mostly making a webpage responsive.

 ## Day 45: 20.11.19
 * I am still on the same video.
 Spent all evening trying to solve a build bug with Heroku.
 I didn't manage to solve it.
 * Did a lot of Flex box and webdesign at work.